lwillson61/tableau-demo-builder-skills/README.md

-# Linus Tableau Demo Builder Skills
+# End to End Tableau Demo Builder

 Portable skill pack for Cursor and Claude Code to build high-quality, end-to-end Tableau Next and Tableau Pulse demos.